lzhzzzzwill/MOFh6/README.md

 click on [📁 refer](https://github.com/lzhzzzzwill/MOFh6/tree/main/refer) to learn more.

 ### request
-- Responsible for delivering pore structure parameters of specified MOFs and enabling in-depth structural exploration within MOFh6.
+- CTO – Comprising MOFh6’s core LLM agent, is primarily responsible for Task II and Task III, delivering pore structure parameters of specified MOFs and enabling in-depth structural exploration within MOFh6.

 ### ulanggraph
 - CEO appointed by LangGraph to coordinate and manage the execution of all agents and tools.